netlify/build/docs/creating-a-plugin.md

 ## Plugin constants

-Inside of each lifecycle function there is a `constants` key.
+Inside of each event handler there is a `constants` key.

 ```js
 module.exports = {